hpc-io/dxt-explorer/docs/source/exploring.rst

                           Generate an interactive OST usage operation explorer -ot, --ost_usage_transfer
-                          Generate an interactive OST usage data transfer size explorer -d, --debug           Enable debug mode
+                          Generate an interactive OST usage data transfer size explorer -r, --rank_zero_workload
+                          Determine if rank 0 is doing more I/O than the rest of the workload -u, --unbalanced_workload
+                          Determine which ranks have unbalanced workload
+    -st, --stragglers     Determine the 5 percent slowest operations in the time distribution -d, --debug           Enable debug mode
     -l, --list            List all the files with trace --start START         Report starts from X seconds (e.g., 3.7) from beginning of the job